 Sunset Shimmer dismissively refers to Twilight and Spike as "Princess Celestia's prized student [...] and your little dog, too!"

-One of the related videos on the Youtube clone when the CMC are checking their video's comments is from Pound Puppies.
+One of the related videos on the YouTube clone when the Crusaders are checking their video's comments is from Pound Puppies.

-When the Mane 6 start cleaning up the gym, Twilight tosses out brooms, which the other 5 catch — except for Fluttershy who winces and turns her back, letting the broom hit her instead.
-Jayson Thiessen confirmed this as a shoutout to a similar scene from Arrested Development.
+When the Humane Six start cleaning up the gym, Twilight tosses out brooms, which the other five catch — except for Fluttershy who winces and turns her back, letting the broom hit her instead.
+Jayson Thiessen confirmed this as a shout-out to a similar scene from Arrested Development.